-(A) The Employee Benefit Trust acquired 43,175 (2015: 46,360) shares in the Group with a combined value of £0.2m (2015: £0.1m) and a nominal value at the date of purchase of £0.0004 (2015: £0.000gm) through the Scrip Dividend Scheme and utilisation of dividend income.
+(A) The Employee Benefit Trust acquired 43,175 (2015: 46,360) shares in the Group with a combined value of £0.2m (2015: £0.1m) and a nominal value at the date of purchase of £0.0004 (2015: £0.0005m) through the Scrip Dividend Scheme and utilisation of dividend income.
 Pursuant to the terms of the Employee Benefit Trust, 3,908,376 (2015: 4,274,037) shares were purchased during the financial year ended 30 September 2016 at a cost of £13.8m (2015: £13.1m).
 The nominal value of these shares, on which dividends have not been waived by the Employee Benefit Trust was £0.04m (2015: £0.04m) at the date of purchase.
-(B) During the year, 4,503,518 (2015: 5,732,827) shares with a nominal value at the date of transfer of £0.05m (2015: £0.06m) were transferred to beneficiaries of the Deferred Bonus Plan.
-(C) The share-based payment reserve relates to equity settled share-based payments made to employees through the Performance Share Plan, the Deferred Bonus Plan.
+(B) During the year, 4,503,518 (2015: 5,732.827) shares with a nominal value at the date of transfer of £0.05m (2015: £0.06m) were transferred to beneficiaries of the Deferred Bonus Plan.
+(C) The share-based payment reserve relates to equity settled share-based payments made to employees through the Performance Share Plan, the Deferred Bonus Plan, the Employee ShareSave Scheme and the Executive Share Option Scheme.
+Further information in relation to these share-based payment schemes is set out in Note 6.
 (D) The amount included as own shares relates to Ordinary Shares in Greencore Group plc which are held in trust.
 The shares held in trust are granted to beneficiaries of the Group's share-based payment schemes when the relevant conditions of the schemes are satisfied.
 (E) The capital redemption reserve represents the nominal cost of cancelled shares.
-(F) The capital conversion reserve fund represents the nomunit ransferred to reserves as a result of renominalising the share capital of Greencore Group plc on conversion to the euro.
-(G) The hedging reserve represents the endount ransferred to reserves as a result of renominalising the share capital of Greencore Group plc on conversion to the euro.
-(G) The hedging reserve reflects the cumulative deferred gain or loss on the hedging instruments from the application of cash flow hedge accounting for which the underlying hedged transaction is not impacting profit or loss.
-The cumulative deferred sarising from the translation of the net investment in f
+(F) The capital conversion reserve further represents the amount transferred to reserves as a result of renominalising the share capital of Greencore Group plc on conversion to the euro.
+(G) The hedging reserve represents the effective portion of gains and losses on hedging instruments from the application of cash flow hedge accounting for which the underlying hedged transaction is not impacting profit or loss.
+The cumulative deferred gain or loss on the hedging instruments from the application of the year ended 30 September 2016